CaptainSandwich/idiomatic.js/readme.md

     #### Multiline is good
     #### End of line comments are prohibited!
     #### JSDoc style is good, but requires a significant time investment
+    #### Functions, modules, classes, etc. should have a comment after their closing parenthesis with their name

 10. <a name="language">One Language Code</a>